Background and Early History of the American Crystallographic Association

 From the time of the earliest meetings of the Cambridge crystallographers, the possibility of launching a journal of crystallography was considered; indeed an estimate of possible subscribers was made and the financing of the undertaking discussed.
 Unfortunately it was found that a subsidy would be necessary to begin publication, and the society had no success in arranging for one.

+The crystallographers of the American Crystallographic Society, which included biologists, ceramists, chemists, mineralogists and physicists, had banded together to present the results of their crystallographic research to one another because their own professional societies offered them little encouragement and limited discussion.
+In such meetings their results were overwhelmed by the routine and classical results, and their own results were little appreciated.
 Meanwhile certain chemists had found some relief from this situation.
 Many interested in the new results coming from the study of the atomic arrangement in solid matter were members of the National Research Council's Division of Chemistry, Committee on X-Ray and Electron Diffraction, then chaired by Maurice L. Huggins.
 Stimulated by the efforts of the ACS to establish a journal devoted to crystallography, Huggins called a conference under the auspices of the N.R.C.
 Committee on X-Ray and Electron Diffraction to be held at the American Museum of Natural History in New York, June 10-11, 1941.
 Although no action was taken to go ahead with the journal, the attendants did agree to form a society of structure researchers.
 The NRC Committee on X-ray and Electron Diffraction (to which I had been appointed in 1940) took the initiative in organizing the society, and its constitution was adopted at the Gibson Island meeting of July 30, 1941.
 Huggins was elected its first president and Warren its first vice-president, to succeed to the presidency the next year.
 The second meeting was held in Cambridge, Massachusetts, December 31, 1941.
 Meanwhile, many names had been considered for the new society; the one finally chosen by written ballot from the many submitted was "The American Society for X-ray and Electron Diffraction," which was abbreviated ASXRED.
 Thus this lineage of the ACA took its name from the name of the committee which brought it into existence.

 There were now two societies concerned with different aspects of crystallography.
 Some believed that the societies were in competition and felt it would be to the advantage of both to join forces.
 Others pointed out that the ASXRED was named after a tool which, though important to crystallographic testing and research, did not begin to represent the whole science of crystallography, and could, indeed, pass out of existence, as did the optical goniometer.
 In 1948 a joint committee of the ASXRED and the CSA was formed to consider the consolidation of the two societies.
 Their report was sent to both societies.
 The membership of the ASXRED discussed the proposal for joining on December 19, 1948 and the CSA on April 8, 1949.
 Both memberships voted for consolidation.
 The two societies merged into the American Crystallographic Association on January 1, 1950.
 The new society held its first meeting on April 10-12 at Pennsylvania State College, as a continuation of the Conference on Computing Methods and the Phase Problem, which had been organized by Ray Pepinsky.